Projects / Northern Forge

 Northern Forge

-A 125 MW behind-the-meter natural gas generation facility feeding an on-site compute campus.
-First power roughly six months from publication; Phase I energizing Q4 2026.
+A 200 MW behind-the-meter natural gas generation facility feeding an on-site compute campus.
+First power roughly six months from publication; Phase I (30 MW) energizing Q1, 2027.

 Capacity